Comprehensive Guide Course

 Theoretical segment based on the Online Material as well as knowledge of the "soft skills" involved in expedition guiding.
 Learn about the specifics of living and working aboard an expedition cruise ship.
-We'll cover life on board as an expedition staff member, staffing structures, roles onboard, terminology and strategies for excelling in a ship-based workplace.
+We'll cover life on board as an expedition staff member, staffing structures, roles onboard, professionalism, terminology and strategies for excelling in a ship-based workplace.

 Knowing how to drive a zodiac or lead a hike doesn't matter much if you don't know where you are and where you need to go.
 In this part of the course, we'll learn how to use and interpret maps and charts.
 We'll also learn to use a handheld compass and GPS.
 This is all tied together with specific applications for expedition operations and professional best practice.

 Efficient and effective communication is key for any expedition professional.
 The aim of this element is to use handheld VHF radios and portable satellite telephones.
 We'll learn about the advantages and limitations of these communication tools while we become proficient with the use of handheld VHF units.

 Working with Small Boats/ Zodiacs

 Part of being an effective and efficient team member is working as shore staff for zodiac operations.
 The aim of this element is to learn about zodiac operations from a landing party perspective.
 Catching zodiacs, loading and unloading guests and uses of shore stranding equipment are all elements that make up this part of the course.

 Driving Small Boats/ Zodiacs

 Knowing how to safely drive zodiacs is a must-have skill for any expedition professional.
 Becoming familiar and proficient with zodiacs takes time and practice.
 With this course, you'll spend your time hands-on in the zodiac as you learn the techniques and strategies required for becoming a safe and professional small boat handler.